 - to comply with the four basic principles of the International Labour Organisation (ILO);

 - to consent to announced and unannounced audits by companies of the Lufthansa Group;

 - to accept the termination of the contract in the event that these contractual obligations are breached.

-The Lufthansa Group as a globally operating group of companies, sees it as its responsibility to make a contribution.
-Companies do not control political developments in countries they operate in, however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
-In the coming year, the Group will look to further improve its structures, practices and trainings to combat Modern Slavery and Human Trafficking.
+The Lufthansa Group as a globally operating group of companies sees it as its responsibility to contribute.
+Companies do not control political developments in countries they operate in; however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
+In the coming year, the Group will look to further improve its structures, practices and trainings to fight Modern Slavery and Human Trafficking.

-This statement was approved by the Management Board of Edelweiss with respect to the Financial Year 2018.
+On 17 June 2021, this statement was approved by the Management Board of Edelweiss with respect to the Financial Year 2020.

 sig.
 Bernd Bauer

 Edelweiss Air Ltd.